2014 Ottawa Redblacks season

-The 2014 Ottawa Redblacks season was the first season for the team in the Canadian Football League.
+The 2014 Ottawa Redblacks season was the first season for the team in the Canadian Football League (CFL).
 The Redblacks are the third CFL franchise to play in the city of Ottawa, and the first since the suspension of the Renegades in 2006.
 The Redblacks finished the season in fourth place in the East Division with a 2–16 record and were eliminated from playoff contention after a week 16 loss to the BC Lions.

 Off-season

 Acquisitions

 The Redblacks signed their first three players on November 28, 2013.
 Ottawa signed wide receiver Fred Rouse, defensive back/safety Nick Turnbull and defensive end DiMetrio Tyson.
 Leading up to the 2013 CFL Expansion Draft the Redblacks signed a number of players including; defensive back Jerrell Gavins, quarterback Matt Faulkner and running backs Jordan Roberts, Michael Hayes, and Eric O'Neal.

 In February 2014, following the Expansion Draft, the Redblacks made a series of significant signings including the acquisition of former MOP quarterback Henry Burris, former defensive player of the year Jovon Johnson and LB Malik Jackson.